ipfs/kubo/docs/config.md

   Reduces daemon overhead on the system.
 Affects node functionality - performance of content discovery and data fetching may be degraded.
-Local data won't be announced on routing systems like DHT.
+Local data won't be announced on routing systems like Amino DHT.

   - `Swarm.ConnMgr` set to maintain minimum number of p2p connections at a time.
-  - Disables [`Reprovider`](#reprovider) service → no CID will be announced on DHT and other routing systems(!)
+  - Disables [`Reprovider`](#reprovider) service → no CID will be announced on Amino DHT and other routing systems(!)
   - Disables AutoNAT.

   Use this profile with caution.